The weight loss struggle is real – believe me, I know!

 Should you see me now or wait if you are on a weight loss journey?

-I like to see patients once they are at their goal (at or below a BMI of 28, with the maximum being a BMI of 30), their weight is stable and they are ready for surgery within 3 months of a consultation for a number of reasons:
+I like to see patients once they are at their goal (ideally at or below a BMI of 28, with the maximum being a BMI of 30), their weight is stable and they are ready for surgery within 3 months of a consultation for a number of reasons: